Natural disasters mean record year for German insurance payouts | DW | 27.12.2021

 In its annual assessment, it said the 10 events were worsened by man-made climate change and together killed at least 1,075 people and displaced 1.3 million.

-Its most expensive events included hurricane Ida, flooding in Germany and Belgium (which it estimated at $43 billion in losses), winter storms in Texas, flooding in China's Henan province, flooding in Canada, late spring frosts in France, and a cyclone in India and Bangladesh.
+The most expensive events included Hurricane Ida, flooding in Germany and Belgium (which it estimated at $43 billion in losses), winter storms in Texas, flooding in China's Henan province, flooding in Canada, late spring frosts in France and a cyclone in India and Bangladesh.

 "The costs of climate change have been grave this year," said Kat Kramer, climate policy lead at Christian Aid.